panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 commentsThreadId: javascript-arrow-functions-best-practices
 ---

-The arrow function syntax is a popular way to define functions in JavaScript.
-Its popularity is deserved.
-The arrow function is short and concise, binds `this` lexically, fits great as a callback function.
+The arrow function deserves its popularity.
+The arrow function syntax is concise, binds `this` lexically, fits great as a callback function.

-In this post you'll read 5 best practices to get even more benefits from the arrow functions.
+In this post, you'll read 5 best practices to get even more benefits from the arrow functions.

 ## 1. Arrow function name inference

 The arrow function in JavaScript is an anonymous function.
-Which means that the `name` property of an arrow function is an empty string:
+The `name` property of an arrow function is an empty string:

 ```javascript
 ( number => number + 1 ).name; // => ''
 ```

 During a debug session or call stack analysis the anonymous functions are marked as `Anonymous`.
 That could be an issue because such function names give you no clue about the code being executed.

 The following picture shows a debug session of a code that uses anonymous arrow functions:

 ![Anonymous arrow functions call stack](/images/anonymous-arrow-functions-3.png)

 The call stack on the right side consists of 2 functions.
 But being marked as anonymous, it takes effort to understand the control flow or generally what happens here.

 Fortunately, the *function name inference* feature is helpful to put a name on the arrow functions.
 JavaScript can determine the arrow function name from its syntactic position.

 Let's try to help JavaScript determine the function name.
 In the following code snippet the variable `increaseNumber` holds the arrow function: